go2tom42/TubeSync-NFO-Agent.bundle/README.md

 In order to use this Agent you need to use the [Absolute Series Scanner from ZeroQI](https://github.com/ZeroQI/Absolute-Series-Scanner), You can try using it without however plex will think files are copies when they are not.

 1. Download this repository ([CLICK HERE](https://github.com/go2tom42/TubeSync-NFO-Agent.bundle/archive/master.zip))
-2. Unzip the file but keep the root folder ("TubeSync-NFO-Agent.bundle-master")
+2. Unzip the file but keep the root folder ("TubeSync-NFO-Agent.bundle-main")
 3. Rename the folder to "TubeSync-NFO-Agent.bundle"
 4. Move the folder into the "Plug-ins" folder in your Plex Media Server installation ([Wait where?](https://support.plex.tv/articles/201106098-how-do-i-find-the-plug-ins-folder/))
 5. Create a new (or update an existing) library and select "TV Show"